notaryproject/specifications/trust-store-trust-policy-specification.md

 - **`warn`**: This means implementation MUST perform the validation and if validation fails(because of any reason) the implementation MUST log an error and MUST NOT fail validation.
 - **`skip`**: This means implementation MUST NOT perform the validation.

-#### Scope Constraints
+#### Scopes Constraints

-- Scope MUST support one and two trailing asterisks (`* / **`) wildcard characters.
-  - If used, wildcard characters MUST be preceded with a slash character (`/`).
-  - If used, wildcard characters MUST be present at the end of the scope.
-- The scope without trailing asterisk(s) characters is considered repository scope.
-Repository scope matches only with completely repository URI.
-- The scope with one trailing asterisk character (`*`) is considered namespace scope.
-Namespace scope matches only for the repositories directly present inside the scope.
-- The scope with two trailing asterisk characters (`**`) is considered nested namespace scope.
-Nested namespace scope matches all the repositories present inside the given namespace and sub-namespaces.
-Example, For `wabbit-networks.io/software/ocp-release` image repository:
-  - Matching scopes:
-    - `wabbit-networks.io/**` -  matches all repositories of wabbit-networks.io registry.
-    - `wabbit-networks.io/software/*` - matches repositories directly within software namespace of wabbit-networks.io registry.
-    - `wabbit-networks.io/software/ocp-release` - matches only wabbit-networks.io/software/ocp-release repository.
-  - Non-matching scopes:
-    - `wabbit-networks.io`
-    - `wabbit-networks.io/soft/*`
-    - `wabbit-networks.io/software`
-  - Invalid scopes(Parse Error):
-    - `wabbit-networks.io/`
-    - `wabbit-networks.io/software/`
-    - `wabbit-networks.io/software*`
-    - `wabbit-networks.io/software**`
-- There MUST be only one trust policy applicable to an artifact.
-In the case of overlapping scopes, the following steps MUST be used to evaluate the priority.
-  1. Respoitory scope i.e. exact match of repository URI has the highest priority
-  1. Namespace scope takes priority over nested namespace scope.
-  1. In the case of more than one matching nested namespace scopes, the scope with the longest match takes priority over other nested namespace scopes.
-  For example, in the case of the `wabbit-networks.io/software/ocp-release` repository, the priority order for matching scopes is `wabbit-networks.io/software/ocp-release` > `wabbit-networks.io/software/*` > `wabbit-networks.io/software/**` > `wabbit-networks.io/**`.
-- Two trust policies MUST NOT have the same scope.
+- Trust policy MUST have a scope property and the scope collection MUST contain at least one value.
+- The scope MUST contain a fully qualified URI of the repository.
+The repository URI MUST NOT contain asterisk character `*`.
-- Optionally, there can be one trust policy without scope.
-The trust policy without scope applies to all artifacts.
+- Optionally, there can be one trust policy with scope collection containing only asterisk(s) character `*` as the value.
+The scope with `*` value is called global scope.
+The trust policy with global scope applies to all the artifacts.
+- For a given artifact there MUST be only one applicable trust policy, with the exception of trust policy with global scope.
+- For a given artifact, if there is no applicable trust policy then Notary v2 MUST consider the artifact as untrusted and fail signature verification.
-- The scope MUST NOT support reference expansion i.e. URIs must be explicit.
+- The scope MUST NOT support reference expansion i.e. URIs must be fully qualified.
 E.g. the scope should be `docker.io/library/registry` rather than `registry`.
+- Evaluation order of trust policies:
+  1. *Exact match*: If there exists a trust policy whose scope contains the artifact's repository URI then the aforementioned policy MUST be used for signature evaluation.
+Otherwise, continue to the next step.
+  1. *Gobal*: If there exists a trust policy with global scope then use that policy for signature evaluation.
+Otherwise, fail the signature verification.

 ### Extended Validation